rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 Stapp's Law

+Stapp and Murphy (his coworker) laws are not about giving up, these statements are about understanding our limitations and acting on this understanding.

 ### Time Pressure

 A hard deadline of a few hours does not (typically) happen in software engineering when